NCAS-CMS/cf-python/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The dimensions of a field construct's data may be reordered, have size one dimensions removed and have new new size one dimensions included by using the following field construct methods:
+The dimensions of a field construct's data may be reordered, have size one dimensions removed and have new size one dimensions included by using the following field construct methods:

 =========================  ===========================================